PLLUG/pllug-presentation-system-2/doc/workflow/coding_standard_qml.md

 ```
 ###3.
 Code Formatting
 ####3.1 Naming convention
-#####Rule 3.1.1.
+#####Naming 3.1.1.
 Use camel case style for properties, java script functions, java script variables, signals, ids.
-#####Rule 3.1.2.
+#####Naming 3.1.2.
 All names should start with lower case letter.
-#####Rule 3.1.3.
+#####Naming 3.1.3.
 All names should have logical meaning.
 Avoid abbreviation and single letter names.
 ####3.2 Brackets style
-#####Rule 3.2.1 Open bracket should be in the same line as expression or object name
+#####Brackets 3.2.1 Open bracket should be in the same line as expression or object name
 ``` js
 //Bad example
   Rectangle